railwayapp/docs/src/docs/reference/errors/no-start-command-could-be-found.md

 For Ruby apps it will try to use `bundle exec rails server -b 0.0.0.0` if a Rails application is detected.

-Failing the automatic detection, it will return the `No start command could be found` error.
+Failing the automatic detection, Nixpacks will return the `No start command could be found` error.

 ## Possible Solutions